codesshaman/docker_laravel_nginx_php_alpine_for_postgres/README.md

 # laravel + docker configuration
-Minimal docker laravel with nginx and php-fpm without bd
+Minimal docker container image (219 MB): laravel with nginx and php-fpm without bd

 Your need docker and docker-compose in your operation system.